 Video Footage Shows Apparent Khashoggi 'Body Double' Exit Consulate

-Newly released surveillance footage shows a man apparently wearing the same clothes Saudi journalist Jamal Khashoggi was wearing the day he disappeared into Saudi Arabia's consulate in Istanbul.
+Newly released surveillance footage shows a man apparently wearing the same clothes Saudi journalist Jamal Khashoggi was wearing the day he disappeared after entering Saudi Arabia's consulate in Istanbul.
 A Turkish ruling party official called the footage evidence of a Saudi cover-up, while another official described the man seen in the video as a "body double."

 Khashoggi, who was a U.S. resident and a critic of Saudi policy, entered the consulate on Oct.
-2. Last week, Saudi Arabia said Khashoggi has been killed, and that it believed Khashoggi died in the consulate as a result of a fight.
+2. Last week, Saudi Arabia said Khashoggi had been killed and that it believed Khashoggi died in the consulate as a result of a fight.

 That claim has been met with skepticism by many U.S. lawmakers and international leaders.
 Turkish President Recep Tayyip Erdogan is expected to address the Khashoggi situation in a statement on Tuesday.

 The surveillance footage released Monday by CNN, which the broadcaster said was recorded by Turkish law enforcement, shows a man of similar age and build to Khashoggi.
-Recorded the same day Khashoggi disappeared into the consulate, it shows this second man leaving though the building's back door and walking around the streets of Istanbul, including a visit to the famed Blue Mosque.
+Recorded the same day Khashoggi disappeared into the consulate, it shows this second man leaving through the building's back door and walking around the streets of Istanbul, including a visit to the famed Blue Mosque.

 Saudi Crown Prince Mohammed bin Salman initially said that Khashoggi left the consulate alive that day.